elunna/ponyup/README.md

 todo: Port to git and Clean-up the rough draft of the entire project
 todo: Enhance 5-card draw with some AI characters
 todo: Simple 5-card draw game with working discard.
+todo: Create hand groups for holdem
+todo: Holdem: suitedness, connectnes, and paired-ness testing
+todo: Use a cleaner algorithm for scoring hands

 done: Create value system for evaluating poker hands
 done: Create the War card game that recursively deals with War scenarios.